 Have you ever seen a Cobalt pontoon boat?
 We hadn’t either – welcome to the Marker One Platform Series.

-Cobalt, long known for building high-end runabouts and cruisers ranging from the zippy little R5 to the elegant A40, has entered new territory with the Marker One Platform series of pontoon boats.
+Cobalt boats, long known for building high-end runabouts and cruisers ranging from the zippy little R5 to the elegant A40, has entered new territory with the Marker One Platform series of pontoon boats.
 From the rubrail up, the Marker One looks like a fiberglass Cobalt runabout—sleek curves, multi-color gel coat, molded diamond non-skid, buttery-smooth vinyls and all.
 But moving down from there, it’s an entirely different story.

 The Marker One rides on a triple-log pontoon hull (a tri-toon, in pontooner’s parlance) and the logs have lifting strakes, chines, and a keel.
 The pontoons are bolted to the fiberglass deck and topsides’ stringer system.
 Matching up a pontoon hull with a runabout-style deck and topsides may sound a bit strange at first, but it eliminates several of the usual pontoon boat gripes: there are no noisy, flimsy “fences” surrounding the deck, and there’s no plywood in the construction.